ibarrioh/DualGuide_COLO1/README.md

 <li><strong>Oligo_Sequence</strong>: The combination of the guide sequences, scaffolds, tRNA and linker.
 This is the final sequence of the vector that is used for ordering the library</li>
 </ul>

-The details of each library we designed for the ENCORE project is as follows:
+The details of each library are as follows:

 ### 1 PILOT LIBRARY: